dariansweb/dariansweb.github.io/lpi-exams/lpi-e/exam3.md

 # Linux Essentials Certification Practice Exam

-## Topic: MAwareness of major applications as well as their uses and development.
+## Topic: Awareness of major applications as well as their uses and development.

 ### Fill in the blanks